From CampusBird Blog

 Philips Academy Andover

-Philips Academy Andover, an independent co-ed boarding school school located in Andover, Pennsylvania.
+Philips Academy Andover, an independent co-ed boarding school located in Andover, Pennsylvania.
 Students in grades 9 – 12 attend the boarding school.

 Philips Academy’s interactive map also includes 360 degree panorama views of the campus and menu items academic, administrative, arts, and athletics.